dcos-labs/dcos-openvpn/README.md

 Todo
 --------------
-1. Get defined host ports working in the marathon.json - works in the Universe marathon template
 1. The patch for zk-shell https://github.com/rgs1/zk_shell/pull/82 as managed in run.bash around line 100 needs removing when zk-shell is fixed
 1. Update the /status endpoint for ovpn_status output and tie into a healthcheck
-1. run.sh usage and tidying
 1. Update for DC/OS 1.10 and file based secrets
 1. Either extend zk-shell to add auth to its params or replace with Kazoo code
 1. Replace the location function which calls out to ifconfig.me as it's of no use for internal networks